- Front Row review

 No matter; this is one drama where the packaging’s not that important.
 Once DuBose sets the story sailing — with Homer’s famous roster of Greek ships — we are transported.
 Inevitably, Peterson and O’Hare have condensed the epic tale.
 They’ve removed, for instance, all of Diomedes’ preliminary bout with Hector and most of the tangled, ongoing quarrels amongst the gods.

-So we see the ennobling benefits of anger as well as its brutalizing consequences (the loss of Troy’s fabled beauties is repeatedly invoked).
+So we see the ennobling benefits of anger as well as its brutalizing consequences (the destruction of Troy’s fabled beauties is repeatedly invoked).
 We see anger power the poem in the righteous wrath of Achilles over the death of his companion Patroclus, and we see it in Achilles’ own, bitter knowledge that he himself will die young.
-But we also see anger tied up with notions of masculine ego and honor — in the blustery defensiveness of Agamemnon and the heroic resignation of Hector in a cause he doesn’t fully believe in (the theft of Helen, King Menelaus’ wife, by Paris, Hector’s cowardly brother).
+Simultaneously, we see anger tied to varieties of masculine ego and honor — in the blustery defensiveness of Agamemnon and the heroic resignation of Hector in a cause he doesn’t fully believe in (the theft of Helen, King Menelaus’ wife, by Paris, Hector’s cowardly brother).

-It’s hard for we modern listeners to thrill to such bloodlust — except when it’s presented in other, more contemporary forms like action films or video games.
-But Homer clearly wants us to exult in the dismembering splendor of violence, the smashing of bodies when done by a master, a samurai, a knight.
+It’s hard for we modern listeners to thrill to such bloodlust — except when it’s presented in other forms like action films or video games.
+But Homer clearly wants us to exult in the dismembering splendor of violence, the smashing of bodies when done by a master, a knight, a samurai.
 These hymns to flashing armor and slashed anatomy are some of the poet’s most spectacular, even sensual passages:

 “But one spot lay exposed